sealocal/active_row/README.md

 # table

-A Ruby class that holds some methods to that will perform CRUD operations on a specified CSV file.
+A Ruby class with methods that will perform CRUD operations on a specified CSV file.
 The methods provided are intended to follow the Active Record pattern.

 # Installation